PanJiaChen/vue-element-admin-site/docs/router-and-nav.md

 // if set to true, lt will not appear in sidebar nav. e.g. login or 401 page (Default: false)
 hidden: true

+//if set true, will always show the root menu, whatever its child routes length
+//if not set alwaysShow, only more than one route under the children will become nested mode
+//otherwise not show the root menu, set the child route to root menu
+alwaysShow: true

 // if set to noredirect, lt will not appear in breadcrumb
 redirect: noredirect